-Living in a calm, clutter-free, ordered space is vital to thos with Alzheimer’s and at A Tidy Mind, we can work sensitively with sufferers and their families to help them create safe spaces and live independently for as long as possible.
+Living in a calm, clutter-free, ordered space is vital to those with Alzheimer’s and at A Tidy Mind, we can work sensitively with sufferers and their families to help them create safe spaces and live independently for as long as possible.

 You may not be thinking about making modifications to your home to help you as you age just yet.
 But the chances are good that you or a family member may be able to benefit from those renovations right now or in the future.

-Eventually, those with Alzheimer’s often require round-the-clock care, and for some families, that means adapting the patient’s home, assisting them in moving home or even taking the loved one into their own home.
+Eventually, those with Alzheimer’s often require round-the-clock care, and for some families, that means adapting the patient’s home, assisting them in moving home, or even taking the loved one into their own home.
 Although people with Alzheimer’s don’t all have the same symptoms and needs, here are some suggestions to help make your home a safer space to care for a loved one living with the disease.

 Walkways and Steps

 Check all walkways to make sure they are even and free of cracks that may cause your loved one to trip.
 If you have exterior steps, make sure they are sturdy and even with a secure railing.
 The steps should also be textured, and the edges should be clearly marked with reflective tape to reduce the risk of your loved one stumbling and falling.
 You may also want to consider installing a ramp to your outdoor entrance since steps can be difficult to navigate even for those without additional mobility issues because of the balance challenges Alzheimer’s can cause.
-Just as with steps, the the ramp should have sturdy railings and its surface should be textured.
+Just as with steps, the ramp should have sturdy railings and its surface should be textured.

 Indoors, try to locate your loved one’s bedroom and primary bathroom on the first floor for easier access.
 Stairwells should also be well lit and have a handrail that extends beyond the first and last step.
 If possible, stairs should have low-pile carpet or safety grip strips to provide the best footing.
 If your loved one has balance issues that make using steps difficult or dangerous, the U.S. Department of Health and Human Services National Institute on Aging recommends installing gates that restrict access to the stairs.

-Living in a calm, clutter-free space is especially important for Alzheimer’s sufferers – possessions need to be keep where they can see them to minimise confusion, important medications must not be lost and piles of stuff avoided to prevent tripping.
+Living in a calm, clutter-free space is especially important for Alzheimer’s sufferers – possessions need to be kept where they can see them minimise confusion, important medications must not be lost and piles of stuff avoided to prevent tripping.
 If your loved one is in the early stages of Alzheimer’s, you can engage them in the decluttering process, encourage them to share and cherish memories and feel fully involved with the positive change.
-Frame this process positively – the shared goal is that they are safe, comfortable, independent and calm in their home.
+Frame this process positively – the shared goal is that they are safe, comfortable, independent, and calm in their home.

 People with Alzheimer’s and other forms of dementia can be prone to wandering and may become confused and unable to find their way back home.
 So, for exterior doors, place locks in areas that are not obvious or are out of reach to your loved one with Alzheimer’s.
-Also install locks on any windows that don’t already have them.
-For interior doors to the bathrooms and bedroom your loved one will be using, remove locks to prevent them from getting locked inside.
+Also, install locks on any windows that don’t already have them.
+For interior doors to the bathrooms and bedroom, your loved one will be using, remove locks to prevent them from getting locked inside.